Content Security Policies

 and related attacks, including card skimmers, session hijacking, clickjacking, and more.
 Web servers

-send CSPs in response HTTP headers (namely Content-Security-Policy
+send CSPs in response HTTP headers (namely Content-Security-Policy and

-) to browsers that whitelist the origins of scripts, styles,
+Content-Security-Policy-Report-Only) to browsers that whitelist the origins of scripts, styles,

 and other resources.
 Together, CSPs and built-in browser features help prevent: